gabrieldansereau/ms_downscaling_metawebs/response_letter.md

 > Thank you for a great paper.
 I really like the design of your workflow, and I think it provides a sound and solid way of downscaling the metawebs into ecoregion or local webs, that could foster new analyses of different taxa and regions.
 Just to be clear, I believe the structure of your workflow seems quite sound to me, and the way it embeds probabilistic measures of potential distributions and potential interactions may help modelling the variability that local networks may have in nature in a realistic way.
 In fact, I do look forward to see comparisons of these potential networks with empirical networks (and where do realized networks lie within the possible networks), but that’s a different step, that first requires developing the analytical framework that you are presenting here.
 I only have two major suggestions which, I believe, would sharpen and strengthen your workflow, and a specific comment.

-We are grateful to Reviewer 1 for their kind words and understanding of our manuscript.
+We are grateful to Reviewer 1 for their positive comments and understanding of our manuscript.

 > Why do you use random pseudoabsences within the species range to construct the Species Distribution Models if you want to represent the potential distribution?
 You do it throughout all the range of the data, but that includes both areas within the species range, and areas outside of it.
 I’m telling this because the decision is not meaningless in terms of whether you model current distributions (where including absences in places within the range to include areas that could host presences but are unoccupied by the species matters) or potential distributions (where capturing the wider responses to the environment is what matters).
 That is, capturing where the species is vs where the species could be.
 A consequence of this is that how you pick pseudoabsences is a key choice, and I believe you may have taken the wrong direction.
 There are examples in the literature about how to make this choice, but if you would create them from outside of the observed range of the species, or assigning lower probability to choosing non-sampled places within the known species range I believe your models will represent potential distribution much better.
 If you do so, this should be much clear in the text.

-As mentioned above, we agree with the reviewer that we should aim to model potential distributions and wider responses to the environment.
+As mentioned above, we agree with the reviewer that we should aim to model potential distributions and wider responses to the environment and clarified it on **LXYZ**.
 We followed the reviewer's suggestion and assigned a lower probability of choosing pseudo-absences near occurrences (therefore the known species range) and a higher probability of choosing sites further away.

 > Your spatial comparison between richness and network size is so great that I wonder whether you do not explore other aspects of network structure, such as nestedness and modularity.
 These metrics may help understanding better the spatial mismatches between richness and number of links shown in figs 3 and 4, as if I’m getting it correctly, these may be caused by the selection of a handful modules in the northern ecoregions, compared to more connected networks towards the south-southwest.